-By its very nature, improvement means overcoming something that impedes our way forward; an obstacle or hurdle that blocks us from becoming better people and leaders.
-Improvement is an inside game, which means getting better at anything, personally or professionally first requires a confrontation with oneself.
-It is a journey; one that never ends.
-And along the way its rewards translate to much more than can be measured by a P & L statement or balance sheet.
-It is our legacy that is at stake and most often blocked by one of three common hurdles:
+To improve is to overcome something that impedes our way forward; an obstacle or hurdle that blocks us from becoming better people and leaders.
+But improvement is an inside game.
+Getting better at anything requires a personal confrontation.
+Learning how to get out of our own way is what defines our lifelong journey to self-improvement.
+And over time, the rewards of perseverance translate to much more than can be measured by a P & L statement or balance sheet.

 The Hurdle of Self: